 How to Converse with FaceTime on Your MacBook

 Although MacBookMessages’ standard video chat is downright nifty, it has limits: You’re confined to your IM buddies.
-With Apple’s FaceTime technology, you can video chat from your MacBook with owners of iOS devices and Macs without the constraints of instant messaging accounts — and if they can run FaceTime, they’re guaranteed to have the right video hardware!
+With Apple’s FaceTime technology, however, you can video chat with owners of iOS devices and Macs without the constraints of instant messaging accounts — and if they can run FaceTime, they’re guaranteed to have the right video hardware.

+After you sign in, FaceTime displays your Contacts database.
+To initiate a call with any contact, click the name in the list, and FaceTime displays the e-mail and telephone numbers for the contact.
 Click the e-mail or telephone number that FaceTime should use, and the connection process begins.
 To return to the Contacts list and choose another person, click the All Contacts button at the top of the window.

-Apple isn’t satisfied with a mere contacts list, however!
+Apple isn’t satisfied with a mere Contacts list, however.
 You can use a number of other methods of selecting someone to call:

-Recent Calls: Click the Recents button to choose a contact that you’ve called (or attempted to call) within the recent past.
+Recent Calls: Click the Recents button to choose a contact that you’ve called (or attempted to call) in the recent past.
 Click the All or Missed buttons at the top of the window to further filter the Recents list.

 Favorites: Sure, you have folks you like to chat with all the time, and it’s easy to add them to the Favorites list.
 (Those who don’t make the Favorites list don’t have to know, right?)
-Click the desired contact and then click the Add to Favorites button.
+Click the desired contact, and then click the Add to Favorites button.
 To display your favorite contacts at any time, click the Favorites button in the FaceTime window.

-Mute: Click the mute icon to turn off the sound coming from your Mac.
+Mute: Click the mute icon to turn off the sound coming from your MacBook.
 FaceTime displays a reminder that mute is enabled.
 (You’ll continue to hear the audio from the other person.)
 To restore your audio feed, click the mute icon again.

 End: Click this icon to end the FaceTime call.